helenajovcic7/AzureHack/Labs/LAB_06_networking.md

 ### Challenge 3 ping one machine from another

 1. Use Cloud Shell to login to frontendVM (ssh linuxuser@<public IP>)
-1. use "ping <ip of the backendVM>"
+1. Use "ping <ip of the backendVM>"
-1. keep the cloud shell open, but you can minimize it
+1. Keep the cloud shell open, but you can minimize it

 <details>